History of Venezuela (1999–present)

-On 23 October 2023, Venezuela has started seeing escalating tensions with its eastern neighbour Guyana over the region of Guayana Esequiba and became very notable on 3 December 2023 when President Maduro held a Referendum on whether to annex Essequibo region or not.
-The escalating tensions ended in mid-2024 and additionally in 2024, María Corina Machado announced that she would be running against Maduro in the 2024 Venezuelan presidential election but her candidacy was rejected so because of that, Edmundo González replaced her as a runner against the Incumbent Party and the results, Maduro claimed victory in the election which was widely considered as rigged because the CNE refused to show the State and Municipal results at all while ConVzla showed the entire state results and most of the municipal results which resulted in widespread anti–government protests.
+On 23 October 2023, Venezuela has started seeing escalating tensions with its eastern neighbour Guyana over the region of Guayana Esequiba and became very notable on 3 December 2023 when President Maduro held a referendum on whether to annex Essequibo region or not.
+The escalating tensions ended in mid-2024 and additionally earlier in late 2023 after winning the 2024 PUD/MUD Primaries by a massive landslide, María Corina Machado announced that she would be running against Maduro in the 2024 Venezuelan presidential election but in Spring 2024 her candidacy was rejected and she was banned from running for president for 15 years for alleged ownership of machine guns and because of that, Edmundo González replaced her as a runner against the Incumbent Party and the results, Maduro claimed victory in the election which was widely considered as rigged because the CNE refused to show the State and Municipal results at all while ConVzla showed the entire state results and most of the municipal results and also because the Opposition installed poll watchers in 82% of Voting stations inside the Country to reveal the actual results of the 2024 election which resulted in widespread anti–government protests.
 Some countries were also divided on their response to the 2024 elections with Western countries rejecting the results while Eastern countries congratulated Maduro.
-On 10 January 2025, the anti–government protests largely ended with Maduro's third inauguration which also sparked the second Venezuelan presidential crisis and also made the outgoing Biden administration increase Maduro's bounty from 15 million dollars to 25 million dollars.
+On 10 January 2025, the anti–government protests largely ended with Maduro's third inauguration which also sparked the second Venezuelan presidential crisis and also made the outgoing Biden administration official Antony Blinken increase Maduro's bounty from 15 million dollars to 25 million dollars and resulted in western countries imposing new sanctions on new Venezuelan Indevidous.

-A few Months later on 6 or 7 August 2025, Escalating Tensions with the U.S. went at an all time high when the Second Trump Administration Doubled the Bounty on Maduro from 25 Million Dollars to 50 Million Dollars that was additionally Increased not too long ago by the outgoing Biden Administration.
-The second Trump Administration claimed the reason why they doubled the Bounty was because Maduro had strong ties to Drug Cartels like the Sinaloa Cartel, the Tren de Aragua Cartel, the Cartel of the Suns, and others.
-Following that Bounty increase, The U.S. increased its naval presence in the Caribbean and off the Coast of Venezuela and starting on September 2, Started launching airstrikes on Alleged Drug Cartel Boats coming from Venezuela.
-Maduro denied claims that he had strong ties to many drug cartels and responded by mentioning the Epstein Files and would also call on Trump to put his Hands off Venezuela and also said on TV: "We say no to Colonialism, no to War, yes to Peace, yes to Life" Maduro would also wear Military clothing and would Speak in English, comparing Trump's claims of Maduro's Venezuela being an extremely save Heaven for many Drug Cartels to George W. Bush's claim of Saddam Hussein owning WoMDs and also said that the U.S. doesn't actually want to get rid of the Drug Cartels but rather, Actually wants to launch a full-scale invasion of Venezuela and impose Regime change on the Country.
-Maduro also called for the mass deployment of 4 Million new members of the Bolivarian militia.